 The state has enacted a formula for full funding of local public libraries; however, the Commonwealth has not fully funded the formula, leaving great disparities in library access across the Commonwealth.
-The Commonwealth needs to fully fund the local library formula.
+Augusta's shortfall is \$112,251 or 40%.
+The Commonwealth needs to fully fund the local library formula, allowing access for our library to adequately support the Talking Book Center, provide shorter waiting lists through additional book purchases, add databases and online classes and to eliminate the cap on the number of items and cost for Hoopla downloads.